priyankaroychoudhury05/Airbnb/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+# Prediciting prices using Airbnb data
+Building a supervised ML model  to predict prices using the Inside Airbnb open datasets on listings using python libraries.

+## Project description
+The aim of the project is to help me practice my ML model building skills with the Airbnb dataset.
+I have tied this down to a personal interest to help my brother understand what is the optimal price he should list his room on Airbnb